-This park in Wendover was recommended to me after I posted about the helicopter park which is nearby (which is also an awesome park btw).
-She said that this place was even better than the other one so I had to check it out!
+This playground in Wendover, Buckinghamshire was recommended to me after I posted about the helicopter park which is nearby (which is also an awesome park btw) so I had to go and do a review.
+She said that this place was even better than the helicopter park!

 The reason we could see a mast is because the playground is built around a massive pirate ship!
 The play frame for older children is raised up and has slides, walkways, a climbing wall, nets and even the chance to walk the plank (more on this later).
 It’s attached to a really long zip wire as well.
 Because it’s raised up you can also wander around underneath it and there are little port holes and cannons.
 It’s really very cool.
 The park has also got some swings and one of the cone shaped scramble net thingys.
 There’s not anything else for older kids but, tbh, there’s more than enough for them to play on.